Checkatrade: Awards

 In 2014, Checkatrade won a Queen’s Award for Enterprise in the Innovation category.
 Later that year, the company was recognised by The Times in its ‘Best Small Companies to Work For’ awards.
 Checkatrade won Online Trade Directory of the Year at the 2018 On the Tools awards.

+Checkatrade has also won a number of Great Place To Work awards: